wpquads/quick-adsense-reloaded/readme.txt

 Tested up to: 4.3.1
 Stable tag: 0.9.0

-A further development of Quick Adsense!
+Quick Adsense Reloaded!
 Insert Google AdSense or any Ads code into your website.

 == Description ==

 > #### Quick AdSense Reloaded
 > This free AdSense plugin is a fork of the discontinued plugin [Quick AdSense](https://wordpress.org/plugins/quick-adsense/) <br />
-> It will be maintained and updated to be compatible with all future WordPress versions<br />
+> Its rewritten from scratch with a solid code base and will be maintained and updated to be compatible with all future WordPress versions<br />
 > This plugin is brandnew, well tested but still beta and work in progress! <br>
 > If you find a bug please open a ticket in the [support request](https://wordpress.org/support/plugin/quick-adsense-reloaded/ "support forum").
 Every issue will be fixed asap!
 >
 > Biggest thanks goes to the original creator of Quick AdSense [toddynho](https://profiles.wordpress.org/toddynho/) <br />

+<h2>Why a fork?</h2>

+Quick Adsense is a great plugin and still used by thousands of websites.
+Its also still downloaded hundred of times a day.
+Unfortunately it is not under maintainance and developpment for more than 3 years.
+It is used by myself since years but i fear the day where it is not working any longer with a new WordPress version.
+Thast's just a matter of time so i decided to continue the project.

+All deprecated functions has been removed and new filters and hooks were built in to make this plugin extensible by third party developers!

 = Main Features =